danieljamesross/bandcamp-fixer/README.md

 your track names.
 You have been warned!

-NB: This is a work in progress and it may break on certain tracknames if they are quite complex and contain lots of hyphnes and stuff.
+NB: This is a work in progress and it may break on certain tracknames if they are quite complex and contain lots of hyphens and stuff.
 Why not help me fix it?
+Fri 5 Jun 2020 22:32:33 BST -  Have made steps to fix this, should now work better with hyphens in track names.

 ---

 ## TODO

- 1. Make the function work on multiple extensions as once
+ 1. Make the function work on multiple extensions at once
  2. Make the renaming bulletproof
  3. Add some kind of memory and a funciton to undo, just in case.